HTML Explained: What Is It? How To Use? Why?

-Firstly, HTML is a computer language devised to allow website creation.
-These websites can then be viewed by anyone else connected to the Internet.
-It is relatively easy to learn, with the basics being accessible to most people in one sitting; and quite powerful in what it allows you to create.
+Firstly, HTML is a computer language present to allow website creation.
+These websites can then be up by anyone else on the Internet.
+It is relatively easy to learn, with the basics accessible to most people in one sitting, and quite powerful in what it allows you to create.

 HTML’s definition is HyperText Markup Language.

-- HTML is a Language, as it has code-words and syntax like any other language.
+- HTML is a Language, as it has code words and syntax like any other language.

-How does HTML work?
+How does It Work?

-HTML consists of a series of shortcodes typed into a text file by the site author — these are the tags.
-The text is then saved as an HTML file, and viewed through a browser, like Internet Explorer or Netscape Navigator.
+HTML consists of a series of shortcodes typed into a text file by the site author.
+So, these are the tags.
+The text is then saved as an HTML file and viewed through a browser like Internet Explorer or Netscape Navigator.
 This browser reads the file and translates the text into a visible form, hopefully rendering the page as the author had intended.

 <b>These words will be bold</b>, and these will not.